How to Immigrate to Chile

 Chile Retirement / Rentista Visa — Residencia Temporal (Jubilados y Rentistas)

-Unlike Canada and Australia, Chile DOES have retirement/passive income visa.
+Chile DOES have retirement/passive income visa.
 Formal name under Law 21.325 is Residencia Temporal for Retired Persons or Leasers (Jubilados y Rentistas) - covers two groups: (1) jubilados - persons receiving pension/retirement income, and (2) rentistas - persons with recurring income from real estate, financial investments, dividends, annuities, royalties, or similar passive sources.
 You do NOT need to be officially retired - many working-age applicants qualify via investment income.
 This visa ALSO allows work in Chile (separate work permit or notification to SERMIG needed, but not independent visa).
 Processing in 2025-2026 running 6-12+ months, not 1-3 months cited by older sources.
 INCOME THRESHOLD: SERMIG does not publish official minimum.
 Real-world standard approximately USD $1,000/month per applicant (USD $1,500 recommended to reduce scrutiny).
 Additional USD $500-$600/month per dependent expected.
-Original $1,000/month figure correct as minimum but may be insufficient for Santiago (higher cost of living); regional areas cheaper.
 SERMIG evaluates sufficiency relative to intended place of residence.
 NO MINIMUM AGE REQUIREMENT: Rentista option open to all ages - any person receiving qualifying passive income may apply regardless of age.

 Eligibility